PC Laptop Recommendations

 Last updated April 7, 2015.
 Please note that prices shown below are approximate and subject to frequent change.
 Faculty, staff, and graduate staff placing orders with Purdue funds should contact ECN for up-to-date pricing and to place all orders.
 Note that battery warranties only last 1 year, irrespective of how long the system warranty is.

-15-inch, 5.2-pound model: The Dell "Latitude E6540" has a large screen (1920 x 1080 pixels 15.6-inch Ultra Sharp FHD widescreen) and commensurate starting weight (about 5.2 pounds).
-The 6540 has a built-in DVD drive and includes 8.0 GB memory, a 320 GB hard drive, an Intel Core i5-4310M 2.7 GHz processor, and a discrete AMD Radeon HD 8790M 2 GB graphics card, a backlit keyboard with numeric keypad (see the photo illustration on this page, below).
-ECN upgrades include webcam, carrying case, and 4 year "CompleteCare" (accidental damage protection) warranty.
-Total cost is approximately $1287.
+15-inch, 5.2-pound model: The Dell "Latitude E5570" has a large screen (1366 x 768 pixels 15.6-inch Ultra Sharp FHD widescreen) and commensurate starting weight (about 5.2 pounds).
+The 5570 includes 8.0 GB memory, a 500 GB hard drive, an Intel Core i5-6200U 2.3 GHz processor, a backlit keyboard with numeric keypad (see the photo illustration on this page, below).
+ECN upgrades include a 1080p display, webcam, carrying case, and 4 year "CompleteCare" (accidental damage protection) warranty.
+Total cost is approximately $887.

 Contact ECN for build-to-order pricing if you need to change these specifications.
-A higher-resolution display (1920 x 1080 pixels, adds about $90), a touch-enabled display, and higher-capacity storage are among the available options.
+A touch-enabled display, and higher-capacity storage are among the many available options.

 WARNING: DO NOT PURCHASE TABLETS RUNNING WINDOWS 8 RT!